Korean Mung Bean Sprouts Salad (Nokdu Namul)

 koreansprouts_p

 I’m starting to wonder how far will go my obsession with sesame seeds.
 A jar with roasted sesame seeds is placed just next to the salt container, at the stretch of my hand, so it proves how much I like it and how frequently I use it.
-Frankly speaking, every time I prepare an Asian (or even vaguely Asian) meal, my first reflex now is to sprinkle it with sesame seeds and I never regret my gesture (although I do manage sometimes to resist the temptation).
+Actually, every time I prepare an Asian (or even vaguely Asian) meal, my first reflex now is to sprinkle it with sesame seeds and I never regret my gesture (although I do manage sometimes to resist the temptation).
 As for the sesame oil, a small teaspoon stirred just before serving adds a deep, nutty flavour I find more and more addictive too.

 This salad, found in Growing Up in a Korean Kitchen: a Cookbook by Hi Soo Shin Hepinstall owes everything to sesame oil and seeds.
 For me it was was also a interesting new way to consider mung bean sprouts I regularly add to stir-fried meats, rice or noodles.
 Even though the dressing is light, the tiny amount of powerful sesame oil transforms it into an interesting, fragrant side-dish.
 The addition of sesame seeds, as always, gives a pleasant crunchy note.